-UoS Buildings Covid-19- Ventilation Systems
+Re-opening UoS Buildings after the Covid-19 Building Closures - Ventilation Systems

 Contained within this paper is information and guidelines on how to control the risks of airborne diseases, such as Covid-19.
 These guidelines have been followed and undertaken by SEF Engineering Teams.
 All the available guidance from the authorities in ventilation, such as CIBSE, and the Government have been understood, rigorously applied and implemented.
 They are listed below: